Dan-Bern/concept_of_data_science_project/README.md

 The script used to run is available under the file name project_script.slurm

 ## Benchmarking
-We benchmark the TST's performance on insertion and search operations across increasing word volumes and compare it with a B-Tree wrapper to analyze time complexity trends.
-This was done in the HPC infrastructure and the output file is under the file name performance_58227431.out.
+We benchmark the TST's performance on insertion and search operations across increasing word volumes and compare it with a B-Tree wrapper to analyse time complexity trends.
+This was done in the HPC infrastructure, and the output file is under the file name performance_58227431.out.

 ## Dependencies
 Python 3.10.4